containers/podman-desktop/website/docs/onboarding/containers/creating-a-lima-instance-with-podman-desktop.md

      $ limactl start --name=podman template://podman-rootful
      ```

-   - To create an Lima machine with Docker, use the `docker` template:
+   - To create an Lima machine with rootless Docker, use the `docker` template:

      ```shell-session
      $ limactl start --name=docker template://docker